 |Christopher stayed in a crib like this one.|

 On the other hand, isolation rooms offered somewhat of a mixed blessing.
 If you were assigned to an isolation room, you had the benefit of a private room, but the unhappy reality that your child had some type of contagious disorder that required isolation from all the other patients on the floor.
 Gowns, masks, and a strict hand washing regimen were also required in these rooms.
 Privacy and some peace and quiet hardly seemed worth the price of admission.

 Needless to say, the sheer logistics of the rooms didn't make for a very soothing and healing environment.
-There was definitely no "positive Feng Shui" going on there.
+It was extremely tight quarters!
 The decorator who designed these rooms obviously NEVER spent any time there.
 Looking around the room it looked more like the old circus act- "how many clowns can you fit in a "Volkswagen Bug?" then a hospital room.
 I thought I had left the circus at home, but I guess it was playing at the hospital too.

 On the bright side, at least he didn't have some horrible, contagious disease that required lots of hand washing and isolation.
 Although, I think both of us would have welcomed the peace and quiet.
 For now, this was home, but it was only temporary...right???

 If you have never accepted Jesus Christ as your Lord and Savior, you can pray like this: